fiefdx/micropython_wifi_ftp/README.md

 For easy to transfer files into MCUs running MicroPython.

 # Usage
-Just change ssid and password in ftp.py and copy ftp.py into like Raspberry Pi Pico w, then run it, it will start a ftp server on your MicroPython device.
+Just copy ftp.py through Thonny into like Raspberry Pi Pico w flash drive, then run it, type input ssid & password, it will start a ftp server on your MicroPython device.

 output looks like this:

 ```
 MPY: soft reboot
+ssid: xxxxxxx
+password: xxxxxxx
 ('192.168.4.42', '255.255.252.0', '192.168.4.1', '192.168.4.1')
 FTP server started on 192.168.4.42:21
 ```